 Thinking of visiting Tromso in Norway in winter and wondering what to do in Tromso during the winter months (November, December, January, February, March, and early April)?
-In this guide, you can find a complete selection of the VERY BEST places to see and fun activities to do in Tromso.
-Take a look!
+In this guide, we feature the VERY BEST places to see and EPIC things to do in Tromso in winter.
+Find out!

-If you are also planning a trip and wondering what to expect or what is worth your time the most, this guide will show you the VERY BEST things to do in Tromso in winter.
-For each activity, I include my experience-based tips and recommendations on where and how to do it.
+If you are also planning a winter trip to Northern Norway and wondering what to expect or what is worth your time the most, this guide will show you the VERY BEST things to do in Tromso in winter.
+For each activity, I include my experience-based tips and personal recommendations on where and how to do it.

 In this post, I concentrate on the absolute best things to do in Tromso in winter that you really shouldn’t miss when visiting for the first time.
 In addition, I share some of the best places to visit in town itself, so that you have plenty of ideas of what to do in between all the amazing outdoor activities as well.